-Additionally it has been found that outpatient services, when combined with patients residing in a sober living home, resulted in a significantly better outcome.
+Additionally it has been found that outpatient services, when combined with clients residing in a sober living home, resulted in a significantly better outcome.
 A study published in the Journal of Substance Use concluded that the “average scores for legal problems, employment, peak density (average number of days of substance use per month), abstinence and arrests improved over time compared to baseline.”
 The study found that, even after 18 months, subjects in both outpatient and sober living were 6.52 times as likely to be abstinent as those in neither environment.

-Benefits of Outpatient Services
+Benefits of Outpatient Treatment in Georgia: